Tajikistan Country Commercial Guide

 As the Government transitions its standards regime away from those inherited from the Soviet era, it is in the process of harmonizing its formal standards to international norms.

 U.S. companies should be aware that, on paper, Tajikistan has a comprehensive system of mandatory standards but, in practice, cannot properly administer the complex and demanding standards system.
-The absence of well-equipped laboratories, qualified staff, and effective enforcement capacity represent significant obstacles.
+The absence of well-equipped laboratories, qualified staff, and effective enforcement represent significant obstacles.

 In principle, Tajikistan accepts the conformity certificates issued by its major trading partners; however, anecdotal evidence from some importers indicates that this is not always the case.